-Last update: 11.12.2018
+Last update: 06.18.2019

 Promising top-of-the-line safety and complete anonymity, CactusVPN aims to be a contender in an increasingly crowded VPN market.

-Is CactusVPN truly sharp enough for all your anonymous browsing needs, or is it actually closer to a spineless house plant?
+But is this VPN truly sharp enough for all your anonymous browsing needs, or is it actually closer to a spineless house plant?
 Read our CactusVPN review to find out.

 Is CactusVPN safe to use?